Bostrix/FSL/README.md

 ```
 These commands will install the required packages for building and compiling code on the ARM architecture.

-## Modification of Makefile

-After installing the necessary tools, modify the makefile by adding variables and compiler flags.
-Here are the modifications:

-- Set the "CXX" variable to specify the C++ compiler.
-For example, set it to "g++-8" for GNU C++ compiler version 8.
-- Define the "CXXFLAGS" variable to specify compiler flags used during compilation.
-Include flags such as "-O3" for optimization level 3, "-Wall" for enabling compiler warnings, and "-march=armv8-a" to specify the target ARM architecture as ARMv8-A.

 ## Compilation with CMake

-Create a build directory and generate the necessary Makefiles using CMake.
+Navigate to build directory and generate the necessary Makefiles using CMake.
 Use the following command:
 ```bash
 cd build
 cmake ..